Dyslexia is a neurological condition that affects the way the brain processes language.

 People with dyslexia often have difficulty recognising and manipulating the sounds of language, which can lead to difficulty with reading and spelling.

-Studies have found that people with dyslexia tend to have difficulty with phonological awareness, which is the ability to identify and manipulate the individual sounds (phonemes) of spoken language.
+Studies have found that people with dyslexia tend to have difficulty with phonological awareness, which is the ability to identify and manipulate the individual

 This can make it difficult for someone with dyslexia to sound out words or break them down into syllables.